Aliases for CD3D Gene

 GeneCards Summary for CD3D Gene

 CD3D (CD3d Molecule) is a Protein Coding gene.
 Diseases associated with CD3D include Immunodeficiency 19 and T-B+ Severe Combined Immunodeficiency Due To Cd3delta/Cd3epsilon/Cd3zeta.
-Among its related pathways are G-protein signaling N-RAS regulation pathway and Toll-like receptor signaling pathway.
+Among its related pathways are T cell receptor signaling pathway and Immunoregulatory interactions between a Lymphoid and a non-Lymphoid cell.
 Gene Ontology (GO) annotations related to this gene include protein heterodimerization activity and transmembrane signaling receptor activity.
 An important paralog of this gene is CD3G.

 UniProtKB/Swiss-Prot for CD3D Gene